-Rodilon Soft Blocks are a highly potent anticoagulant paste with no known resistance in rats or mice.
+Rodilon Soft Block is a highly potent anticoagulant paste with no known resistance in rats or mice.

-For indoor use in Ireland and for indoor and outdoor use (around buildings) only in the UK, Rodilon Soft Blocks are an extremely palatable formulation due to its high-food grade ingredients, texture and blending in the bait.
+For indoor use in Ireland and for indoor and outdoor use (around buildings) only in the UK, Rodilon Soft Block is an extremely palatable formulation due to its high-food grade ingredients, texture and blending in the bait.
 This combination gives superior overall performance, especially in very competitive environments where other food sources are available.